Pomax/cff-opcode-fonts/README.md

 -700    0  rlineto
 ```

-If, after rendering, the glyph does not match a 700x700 font unit rectangle
+If, after interpreting, the glyph does not match a 700x700 font unit rectangle
 starting at (0,0) and traced clockwise, , whatever did the decoding does not
 properly support the relevant CFF opcodes.